 Tennessee FFA Association

-The Tennessee FFA Association consists of more than 14,000 FFA members from over 220 chapters.
+The Tennessee FFA Association consists of more than 28,000 FFA members from over 220 chapters.
+Tennessee FFA is now an affiliated state association, meaning every student enrolled in an agriculture education course is also a member of Tennessee and National FFA.
 FFA is a diverse organization, operating in rural, urban and suburban schools.
-Students ages 12-21 enrolled in agriscience education programs are eligible for membership (reference the FFA constitution for full membership details).

 FFA makes a positive difference in the lives of students by developing their potential for premier leadership, personal growth and career success through agricultural education.